status-im/status-web/apps/website/docs/messaging-and-web3-browser/add-members-to-a-group-chat.md

 ---
 id: 276
-revision: 0
+revision: '0'
 language: en
+title: Add members to a group chat
 ---

-# Add members to a group chat

 Any member of an existing group chat can add their [Status contacts][send-a-contact-request] to the chat.
 The maximum number of members is 50.
 Due to Status's security policy, new joiners won't be able to see the previous message history.